 A zombie decoration hanging off the roof of a house.

 There’s really not much to this front porch idea.
 Pick up a falling zombie on Amazon or a pack of posable skeletons and position them as you please.
-Use zip ties (get assorted sizes) and plastic light clips to secure them in place and to protect them on windy days.
+Use zip ties (get assorted sizes) and plastic light clips to secure them in place and protect them on windy days.

 27. Place fake tombstones or make tombstones out of foam board.